lucashuguet/astroblog/content/blog/saint-cyr-the-school-of-excellence/index.md

 **Conclusion:**

-* 84% mention
    * 100% success to BAC
+   * 84% honours in the BAC
    * More advantages than disadvantage but Advantage are less significant than disadvantages